protocol/launchpad/README.md

 Please work with the team to review and organize Launchpad Curriculum.
 In order to contribute, visit the public Launchpad repository: [https://github.com/protocol/launchpad](https://github.com/protocol/launchpad)

-1. First, check out the [README.md](https://github.com/protocol/launchpad/blob/gitbook/README.md) and [STYLE-GUIDE.md](https://github.com/protocol/launchpad/blob/gitbook/STYLE-GUIDE.md) in the root repo for how to format and organize your content
+1. First, check out this README.md and [STYLE-GUIDE.md](https://github.com/protocol/launchpad/blob/gitbook/STYLE-GUIDE.md) in the root repo for how to format and organize your content.
-2. Find the section in the [SUMMARY.md](https://github.com/protocol/launchpad/blob/gitbook/SUMMARY.md) file where you want to add your content.
+2. Find the section in the [SUMMARY.md](https://github.com/protocol/launchpad/blob/main/SUMMARY.md) file where you want to add your content.
-3. Create a new branch or fork, and find the .md doc (or create a new .md file) in the `/docs/name-of-section` [directory](https://github.com/protocol/launchpad/tree/gitbook/docs) where you would like to add your content.
+3. Create a new branch or fork, and find the .md doc (or create a new .md file) in the `/content/en/curriculum` [directory](https://github.com/protocol/launchpad/tree/main/content/en/curriculum) where you would like to add your content.
+  * Each section IPFS, IPLD, etc has a directory.
+In that directory a section may be _either_ a .md file, or a directory with an `index.md` file and assets (images).
-4. Create a PR for your change to the `gitbook` branch.
+4. Create a PR for your change to the `main` branch.
+Flag the [most active contributors](https://github.com/protocol/launchpad/graphs/contributors).

 **Questions?** [ping the core contributors](https://github.com/protocol/launchpad/graphs/contributors) to this repository, or open an [Issue](https://github.com/protocol/launchpad/issues).

 ## Sections

+### Pre-Requisites
+* Web3 and Protocol Labs
+* Building Web3
+* Web3 Tools

 ### Launchpad Learning Resources
 * [The Protocol Labs Network](docs/protocol-labs-network/README.md)